chchingyesstyle/vote-dinner/README.md

 - This app uses Firestore in client-side JS.
 For a small group this is fine, but consider security rules to prevent abuse.
 - Optional improvements: sign-in with Google to avoid name collisions; allow editing/removing votes; add a calendar widget.

+Auth and rules

+- The app now supports Google Sign-In via Firebase Auth.
+Click "Sign in with Google" in the app to authenticate.
+When signed in the app stores your vote in `votes/{uid}` so each user has a single vote that they can change or remove.
+- The included `firestore.rules` file shows a recommended rule set that allows public reads but allows create/update/delete only when `request.auth.uid == docId`.
+Deploy these rules via the Firebase Console or the Firebase CLI.

 License: MIT